JonathanZehner/p2-harvey-pesce-zehner/README.md

 - #### Issue 3:

    <p> Creating a Vanilla JS Hamburger Menu.
+The menu works on CodePen, where I coded it to test it out, but will not work on our web project.

   ##### Resolution: Researched (extensively) various resources online.
-Finally, followed a step-by-step coding tutorial by ljc-dev.
+Finally, followed a step-by-step coding tutorial by ljc-dev and coded a vanilla hamburger menu on CodePen.

 ---